opendaylight/netconf/docs/user-guide.rst

 Receive notifications
 ^^^^^^^^^^^^^^^^^^^^^

-Once you got WebSocket server location you can now connect to it and start receiving data change events.
+Once you have WebSocket server location you can now connect to it and start receiving data change events.
 You need to define functions that will handle events on WebSocket.
 In order to process incoming events from OpenDaylight you need to provide a function that will handle